 No one likes to hear it, but the only way to lose weight and keep it off in a healthy way is to be more active and eat less junk.
 We all know it.
 Don’t act so surprised or hurt.
 Deep down, we know the horrible truth about our sentient lifestyles, okay?

 I have to give that little disclaimer before I start talking about Bulletproof Coffee.
 I feel obligated because I think that Dave Asprey, the creator of Bulletproof Coffee, sounds more like an infomercial at 3 am than a legit “Executive.”
-I also found that a simple Google search revealed how much of a crock his “scientific claims” are.
+However, that doesn't mean there isn't something to Bulletproof Coffee.

 You don’t know what Bulletproof Coffee is and have no idea why I’m going on like this?
 Oh.
 My bad.
 Well.
-Here’s how to make Bulletproof Coffee, including the best recipes and tips.
-And, ya know, what it actually is.
-Again, sorry about that.
+Here’s our guide on how to make Bulletproof Coffee, including the best recipes and tips.
+And, of course, what it actually is!

 Chances are you’ve heard of it, just under another name: butter coffee.
 There was a whole thing about it around a year ago and then it kind of petered off, at least social media wise.
 Bulletproof Coffee is a thing that’s still alive and kicking, though.